MiaoDX/MiaoDX.github.io/hexo/customize_hexo.md

 [^ci_2]: http://www.yanglangjing.com/2018/08/28/travis_ci_auto_deploy_hexo_to_vps/
 [^ci_3]: https://notes.iissnan.com/2016/publishing-github-pages-with-travis-ci/

 For many of them, two branches/repository are used, one for `hexo+blog source`, the other for `publishing`.
 We divide the first one, and the system is like in Fig @fig:hexo_sys.
-The main advantage is that the source files are totally independent with hexo.
+The main advantage is that the source files are totally independent of hexo.

 ![The three-part hexo blogging system](pics/hexo_sys.png){#fig:hexo_sys width=85%}

-There are three `orphan` branches in this repository, `source_files` is all the blog source files and corresponding resources (images in most cases), `hexo_template` for the hexo configurations, and `master` for published blog html files.
+There are three `orphan` branches in this repository, `source_files` is all the blog source files and corresponding resources (images in most cases), `hexo_template` for the hexo configurations, and `master` for published blog HTML files.

-`orphan` branches serves it well to separate these branches without specific dependences between each other, as in Fig @fig:hexo_sys, `source_files` and `hexo_template` are both equipped with travis-ci, the former one just trigger the latter after new commits.
+`orphan` branches serves it well to separate these branches without specific dependencies between each other, as in Fig @fig:hexo_sys, `source_files` and `hexo_template` are both equipped with Travis-ci, the former one just trigger the latter after new commits.

 So the majority of jobs are done at [`hexo_template` CI](https://github.com/MiaoDX/MiaoDX.github.io/blob/hexo_template/.travis.yml):